theopin/tp/docs/UserGuide.md

 >Format: `/delete /n CHEATSHEET_NAME /i CHEATSHEET_INDEX` <br>
 >Flag optionality: [`/n`, `/i`] (At least one)

-Deletes the matching cheatsheet from the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever is included or both if both are included.
+Deletes the matching cheatsheet from the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever you included or you included both.
 The expected result is similar to below if a matching cheatsheet is found.
 ![image](https://i.ibb.co/jLrwh03/image.png)
 When either the name or index do not match, CheatLogs will specify the error as shown below.
 ![image](https://i.ibb.co/xHW7tLf/image.png)